Ritisha-21089/RAFT_implementation-via-grpc/README.md

 - Use interrupts to stop a node/program and restart the node by executing the program again.

 ## Instructions
-1. Clone the repository and navigate to the assignment directory.
-2. Run each node as a separate process on different VMs on Google Cloud.
+1. To simulate, Run each node as a separate process on different VMs on Google Cloud.